jmathew1/SuperHack2018/mentors/mentor_training.md

 ## Part 1: Basic Programs
-For each part, download and write your code in the the provided skeleton code in this repository under skeleton_code > day_1.
+For each part, download and write your code in the the provided skeleton code in this repository under skeleton_code - part 1

 ### Push Button and LED
 1. Wait for the button to be pressed, then blink the LED repetedly.